Wasserstein-Based Test for Empirical Measure Convergence of Dependent Sequences: Acknowledgements

 \section{Acknowledgements}

-This research was conducted with the support of the Swiss National Science Foundation and the Bulgarian Ministry of Education and Science under Grant Agreement No. IZPYZ0\textunderscore228861 for the project “Automatic maximally rigorous uncertainty quantification to enable design for certification” (unCertify).
+This research was conducted with the support of the Swiss National Science Foundation and the Bulgarian Ministry of Education and Science under Grant Agreement No. IZPYZ0\textunderscore228861 for the project ``Automatic maximally rigorous uncertainty quantification to enable design for certification'' (unCertify).

-The work is also part of the GATE project, funded under the Horizon 2020 WIDESPREAD-2018-2020 TEAMING Phase 2 programme, grant agreement no. 857155 and the programme "Research, Innovation and Digitalization for Smart Transformation" 2021-2027 (PRIDST) under grant agreement no. BG16RFPR002-1.014-0010-C01.
+The work is also part of the GATE project, funded under the Horizon 2020 WIDESPREAD-2018-2020 TEAMING Phase 2 program, grant agreement no. 857155 and the program ``Research, Innovation and Digitalization for Smart Transformation'' 2021-2027 (PRIDST) under grant agreement no. BG16RFPR002-1.014-0010-C01.

-We thank Prof.~Daniel Lathrop for his valuable comments on ergodicity and single-measure convergence in the double-pendulum simulation.
+We thank Prof.~Daniel Lathrop for his valuable comments on ergodicity and single-measure convergence in the double pendulum simulation.